-- ✓ Early in your academic career, visit the state licensure board in the state in which you want to apply for your initial licensure and review the application requirements for that state.
+- ✓ Early in your academic career, visit the website for the state licensure board where you want to apply for your initial licensure and review the application requirements for that state.
 Web-links or contact information for each state are available through the ASCLS and ASCP websites. - ✓ Some states will require verification of clinical practicum completion.
 Contact the HTL or MLS Program Director for completion of forms or documents requiring an official university signature. - ✓ All applications for licensure will require an official transcript indicating conferral of your degree.
 Requests for official transcripts are completed online through the Registrar's Office.